laminlabs/laminhub-public/docs/create-an-instance.md

 # Create a LaminDB instance on LaminHub

+:warning: Currently, these instructions are for customers only.

 This guide explains how to create a LaminDB instance that's fully deployed in LaminHub and comes with default SQL permission roles.

 Two things happen in addition to the open-source `lamin init`: